Skip to content

 • Download the generated font descriptor and texture atlas.

-• Enable Auto Pack: This is the most critical step for a compact atlas.
+• Enable Auto Pack: This makes the biggest difference for a compact atlas.

 • Use Minimal Padding/Spacing: Start with 1px and increase only if you see visual artifacts.